bclemenzi/simple-ab/README.md

 }
 ```

 Get the standards children data for a parent standard.
-Loading the objects with the AbData records is a faster transaction than the List<Standard> call above.
+Loading the objects with the getStandardChildredData method is a faster transaction than the getStandardChildred> call sampled above.

 ```java
 // Get a standardGuid, usually from running the getTopLevelStandards method above.